SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 the host, since no f64 tensor can exist on the device) all raise the documented unsupported-dtype error — never a silent downcast, integer narrowing, or bit reinterpretation;
-cross-device mismatch tests verify that an op mixing a CPU tensor and a Metal tensor raises the documented device-mismatch error (§3.3 — no implicit transfer); CNN training on Metal beats CPU.
+cross-device mismatch tests verify that an op mixing a CPU tensor and a Metal tensor raises the documented device-mismatch error (§3.3 — no implicit transfer); concurrency tests drive the backend from multiple free-threaded Python threads simultaneously, putting the pipeline cache and buffer pools under contention (extending the Phase 3 stress tests to device state); CNN training on Metal beats CPU.
 The parity + determinism + capability suite defined here is reused by Phases 6–7.*

 **Phase 6 — CUDA backend.**
 cudarc plumbing, cuBLAS GEMM, PTX kernel pipeline (build.rs / cudaforge), stream-ordered pooling.